-Why did Hashem harden Pharaoh's heart, and how could He then continue to punish him?
+Why did Hashem harden Par'oh's heart, and how could He then continue to punish him?

-Rashi, Ramban #2 (citing the Midrash) and Seforno: Knowing that Pharaoh would relent out of fear, 1 and not to acknowledge His superiority, Hashem hardened his heart, 2 in order to then perform wonders on him, so that Yisrael (and the nations of the world - See Yechezkel, 38:23 [Ramban]) should witness His greatness.
+Rashi, Ramban #2 (citing the Midrash) and Seforno: Knowing that Par'oh would relent out of fear, 1 and not because he acknowledged His superiority, Hashem hardened his heart, 2 in order to then perform wonders on him, so that Yisrael (and the nations of the world should witness His greatness.
+See Yechezkel, 38:23 - Ramban.
 3

-Which is not really Teshuvah at all (Seforno).
+Seforno: Which is not really Teshuvah at all.